-- Buy Carradice CarraDry rear panniers online direct from Carradice or from eBay* / SJS Cycles / Spa Cycles
+- Buy Carradice CarraDry rear panniers online in the UK direct from Carradice or from eBay / SJS Cycles / Spa Cycles

-- Buy Carradice CarraDry front/universal panniers online direct from Carradice or from eBay* / SJS Cycles / Spa Cycles
+- Buy Carradice CarraDry front/universal panniers online in the UK direct from Carradice or from eBay / SJS Cycles / Spa Cycles

 There is also no shoulder strap or inner pocket, though neither of those are hugely important for touring.
 The rack attachment system is the slightly older QuickLock1 mechanism, previously used on Classic/Plus panniers which are still going strong after decades – again, not a huge issue.

 On the plus side, all of this reduces the overall weight; 760g per pannier for the City as opposed to 950g for the Classic.
 And, as mentioned, it reduces the price too.